786country/lending_club/README.md

 b) The next step was to check for columns that were identical, this also assisted in reducing the final amount of columns to analyse.

-c) As there were different types of categorical columns different methods were used to treat them, Ordinal -> Label Encoding and categorical -> one hot encoding
+c) As there were different types of categorical columns different methods were used to treat them, Ordinal -> Label Encoding and Categorical -> one hot encoding

 d) Row wise null treatment, This took some time exploring the different visualisations of the columns and then deciding on the best approach for each